max-oppermann/Public_repository/README.md

 `metropolis_hastings_normal.py` demonstrates the Normal–Normal conjugacy via MCMC using Metropolis-Hastings.
 `monty_hall.py` let's you play the classic Monty Hall set up.
 `uniform_universality.py` demonstrates the 'universality of the Uniform.'
 `poisson_process.py` simulates and plots a Poisson process.
+`winners_curse.py` shows expected payoff for bidding on a mystery prize with variable thresholds for when the bid is accepted.
+Don't play for threshold $\gt 0.5$.

 # Wahldaten-Analyse